 AM+PLUS microorganisms build true soil life - they make bound minerals plant-available, promote fermentative rather than putrefactive processes, and form the invisible network that a healthy plant root needs.

-The limit of soil fertilization: It can no longer save an ongoing harvest.
+The limit of soil fertilization: It cannot save an ongoing harvest.
 What happens in the soil takes weeks and months to reach the plant.
 If the plant is in the flowering phase today and needs calcium, no soil fertilizer can close this gap in the next 48 hours.

-An important building block that is often forgotten: the pH value of the soil.
-Many Austrian soils - especially after years of intensive cultivation - are acidic.
-Soil that is too acidic blocks the absorption of calcium, phosphorus, and many trace elements - even if they are present in the soil.
+An important component that is often forgotten: the pH of the soil.
+Many Austrian soils - especially after years of intensive cultivation - are acidified.
+Soil that is too acidic blocks the uptake of calcium, phosphorus, and many trace elements - even if they are present in the soil.
 The plant starves on a full plate.

 This is where BODENKRAFT Carbonate Lime comes into play - a tribomechanically activated calcium carbonate lime from Upper Austrian mining with a grain size of 35 micrometers and a soil reactivity (effectiveness in the soil) of over 90 percent.
-For comparison: conventional lime only achieves around 50 percent soil reactivity and therefore has to be applied in four to six times higher quantities.
-BODENKRAFT Carbonate Lime, applied once a year at 400 kg per hectare on grassland and 600 kg per hectare on arable land, works significantly more efficiently and at the same time conserves resources.
+For comparison: Conventional lime only achieves about 50 percent soil reactivity and therefore has to be applied in quantities four to six times higher.
+BODENKRAFT Carbonate Lime, applied once a year at 400 kg per hectare on grassland and 600 kg per hectare on arable land, works significantly more efficiently while conserving resources.

-The special feature: Due to tribomechanical activation (a process in which mineral particles collide at high speed and are electrostatically charged in the process), the surface of the particles is significantly larger and more reactive than with conventional lime.
-The effect occurs faster - and lasts longer.
+The special feature: Due to tribomechanical activation (a process in which mineral particles collide at high speed and are electrostatically charged), the surface of the particles is significantly larger and more reactive than with conventional lime.
+The effect starts faster - and lasts longer.

-A stable pH value in the optimal range is the basic prerequisite for all other soil improvement measures - zeolite, basalt, microorganisms - to unfold their full potential.
-Anyone who does not adjust the pH will never fully exploit the potential of their soil.
+A stable pH value in the optimal range is the basic prerequisite for all other soil improvement measures - zeolite, basalt, microorganisms - to fully develop their potential.
+If the pH is not right, the full potential of the soil is never exploited.

-What foliar fertilization can do - and what it cannot
+What foliar fertilization achieves - and what it cannot

 The mechanism of action is almost immediate compared to soil fertilization.
-After penetrating through the stomata, calcium carbonate decomposes into CO₂ and calcium oxide.
-The CO₂ immediately goes into photosynthesis.
-The Brix value of the plant increases measurably within 2 to 3 days.
-The cell walls become more stable.
+After penetration through the stomata, calcium carbonate breaks down into CO₂ and calcium oxide.
+The CO₂ immediately enters photosynthesis.
+The plant's Brix value measurably increases within 2 to 3 days.
+Cell walls become more stable.
 Resistance to fungi and pests increases.

 Foliar fertilization works independently of soil conditions.
 This is its decisive advantage - and at the same time the basis for the bypass effect.

-The limit of foliar fertilization: It does not replace what the soil has to provide in the long term.
-Nitrogen, phosphorus, potassium, and water - the big basic supply issues - come from the soil.
+The limit of foliar fertilization: It does not replace what the soil must provide long-term.
+Nitrogen, phosphorus, potassium, and water - the major basic supply issues - come from the soil.
 Foliar fertilization activates and optimizes what is available.
 But if the soil is fundamentally depleted, it can only compensate for this to a limited and temporary extent.

 The bypass effect - when the soil is worse than it should be